 Inspect Food Packages

-- Check food packages.
-There should be no holes, tears or openings.
+- There should be no holes, tears or openings in food packages.
 Frozen foods should be solid with no signs of thawing.
 Refrigerated foods should feel cold.

 - Check safety seals.
 A loose lid on a jar means the vacuum has been lost and the product may be contaminated.
 Don't buy a food product whose seal seems tampered with or damaged.
 Report a defective cap to the store manager.